Ulaanbaatar Metro: Reintroduction

-On December 23, 2023, the Minister of Mongolia B. Delgersaikhan, Chair of the National Committee on the Reduction of Traffic Congestion in Ulaanbaatar, and Kh.
-Nyambaatar, the Governor of the Capital City, and the Mayor of Ulaanbaatar City were granted the right to organize the work to announce an international bidding for contractors and management consulting services for the construction of the metro in Ulaanbaatar in 2024-2028, ensuring compliance with all relevant laws and regulations.
+On December 23, 2023, the Minister of Mongolia B. Delgersaikhan, Chair of the National Committee on the Reduction of Traffic Congestion in Ulaanbaatar, and Khishgeegiin Nyambaatar, the Governor of the Capital City and the Mayor of Ulaanbaatar City were granted the right to organize the work to announce an international bidding for contractors and management consulting services for the construction of the metro in Ulaanbaatar in 2024-2028, ensuring compliance with all relevant laws and regulations.
 The meeting resulted in revising the mass transit studies done by the Japanese firms in 2012 as Ulaanbaatar has grown widely since then.

-On 15 February 2024, the draft resolution of the 2024 Budget Amendments for Ulaanbaatar was submitted by Ulaanbaatar Mayor Khishgeegiin Nyambaatar and Chairperson of Ulaanbaatar's Citizens' Representative Khural Batbayasgalan Jantsan which the budget for the construction of Ulaanbaatar Metro was included.
-The international tender to construct the metro system was launched by Mayor Nyambaatar on 29 February 2024.
+On February 15, 2024, the draft resolution of the 2024 Budget Amendments for Ulaanbaatar was submitted by Khishgeegiin Nyambaatar and Chairperson of Ulaanbaatar's Citizens' Representative Khural Batbayasgalan Jantsan which the budget for the construction of Ulaanbaatar Metro was included.
+The international tender to construct the metro system was launched by Nyambaatar on 29 February 2024.
 The initial tender closed on 18 March 2024.

 Construction

 A total number of 42 points of vertical drilling were made along the metro route with 500 meters spaced apart in 2024.

+On December 9, 2025, The Governor’s Office of Ulaanbaatar announced that construction of the Ulaanbaatar Metro will begin in June 2026.
+The project consists of a single 19.4-kilometer line, with feasibility studies and a detailed environmental impact assessment already completed.
+Contractors are being selected from a prequalified shortlist.
+The metro line is planned for handover in 2030.

+The stations will be spaced 800 meters to 1.7 kilometers apart.
+Twin tunnels with diameters of 6.6 to 7.2 meters will be built using the cross-passage tunneling method.
+The system is expected to require a maximum installed capacity of 29 megawatts, with four power-boosting substations built within station structures.
+Trains will operate on 1,500-volt electrical power.

 Proposed route

-In Ulaanbaatar, 14 stations are proposed from Tolgoit Station to Amgalan Station, with a total of approximately 17.7 km.
-The route runs from east to west and lacks any sharp turns and bends, allowing the metro to reach its top speed of 100 km/h (65 mph).
-A study from JICA highlighted that the maximum volume of passengers is between Sappro Rotary station and 25th Pharmacy station.
-The maximum number of passengers carried to one direction during peak hour in 2030 is about 18,000.
-The stations will all range from being underground such as the Sukhbaatar station near the Sukhbaatar square to Yaarmag station which will be planned as above ground station.
-According to the train operation plan from 2012, trains operate every eight to nine minutes in 2020 and every five minutes in 2030.
-The terminal stations through the whole length from east to west (17.7 km) will be connected in 27 minutes by metro.
+In Ulaanbaatar, 15 stations are proposed from Tolgoit Station to Amgalan Station, with a total of approximately 19.4 km.
+The route will run mainly along Peace Avenue and will be built 20–30 meters underground.
+Stations will include fully underground stations such as Sükhbaatar near Sükhbaatar Square, while some may be above ground.
+The system is designed to carry up to 17,000 passengers per hour per direction during peak periods.
+According to the revised operational plan, trains are expected to operate frequently to meet demand, and by 2030, when daily trips in Ulaanbaatar are projected to reach 4.5 million.
+The metro system is expected to accommodate approximately 450,000 daily passenger trips.
+Travel time along the full length of the line from Tolgoit to Amgalan is projected to decrease by 32 minutes compared to current road conditions.

+The table below is based on the UBM-PMC proposal (the provisional names in Mongolian are from the JICA proposal).